After Cataract Surgery: Dos and Don’ts

 Wash Carefully:

 You can resume washing your face the day after your cataract surgery.
-Use a washcloth to clean your face gently, taking care not to touch your eye.
+Use a washcloth to clean your face gently, taking care not to touch your eyes.
 Do not splash water directly on your face.

 Keep Your Eyes Closed: